magento/devdocs/guides/v2.0/config-guide/multi-site/ms_nginx.md

 {% endcollapsible %}

 ## Verify your site  {#ms-nginx-verify}
-Unless you have DNS set up for the URL, you must add a static route to the host in your `hosts` file:
+Unless you have DNS set up for your stores' URLs, you must add a static route to the host in your `hosts` file:

 1. Locate your operating system's [`hosts` file](https://en.wikipedia.org/wiki/Hosts_(file)#Location_in_the_file_system){:target="_blank"}.
 2. Add the static route in the format: